top of page

 Resources

-Green Seal is a non profit organization that rates products based on many factors that impact sustainability and environmental health.
+Green Seal is a nonprofit organization that rates products based on many factors that impact sustainability and environmental health.

 The US EPA's page on Indoor Air Quality provides an overview of Volatile Organic Compounds (VOCs) and their impact on human health.

 This article from Facilities Net details how new paints and finishes have been developed to meet new standards for VOCs.
-It describes good painting practices and links to Green Seal's website which lists 70 paints that meet the qualifications for green building materials.
+It describes good painting practices and links to Green Seal's website, which lists 70 paints that meet the qualifications for green building materials.

 Grassroots Environmental Education has extensive information on common environmental toxins and their impacts on human health.